dstw/docker-cachet/README.md

 ## Installation

 Edit file docker-compose.yml environment.
-This docker use external database.
+This app use external database, make sure it exist.
-Also edit file [cachet_monitor.yml][3].
-Then:
+Rename cachet_monitor.example.yml to cachet_monitor.yml and edit it.
+After all, fire up:

     $ docker-compose up -d

-You can visit your site default on: http://{your-ip}:8000
+You can visit your site, default on: http://{your-ip}:8000

 ## Built-in plugin